 This Guidance has been prepared for members of the Board to support the adoption of our Code of Conduct.
 All members of the Board must sign the Code of Conduct when they are elected, co-opted or appointed, and then on an annual basis thereafter.
-References throughout this Code of Conduct (the Code) to 'we', 'us' and 'our' mean the Rural Stirling Group (RSG)/Rural Stirling Housing Association (RSHA).
+References throughout this Code of Conduct (the Code) to 'we', 'us' and 'our' mean the Rural Stirling Group (RSG)/Rural Stirling Housing Association (RSHA) or our Subsidiary Venachar.